Quinnipiac University

 Students write observations while participating in field work.

-This series of summer experiences takes middle school students out of the classroom and gives them a front-row seat to the natural world.
-Throughout each 1-week camp, our instructors provide hands-on learning experiences on our campus and across the street at Sleeping Giant State Park.
+The Bobcat Nature Academy summer experience takes students out of the classroom and gives them a front-row seat to the natural world.
+Throughout this 1-week camp, our instructors provide hands-on learning experiences on our campus and in surrounding environments like Sleeping Giant State Park.

 Overview

 Most of the learning will happen outdoors, with a focus on a different group of organisms each day.
-Activities will include collecting aquatic invertebrates in the stream, using dichotomous keys to identify native trees, and planting native plants for our pollinators.
+Activities will include collecting aquatic invertebrates in the stream, using dichotomous keys to identify native trees, planting native plants for our pollinators and identifying rocks and minerals found throughout Sleeping Giant State Park.
 Participants will also learn more about environmental sustainability and be challenged to create ways to live more sustainably.

 At the end of this program, you'll walk away with:

-• Ability to define the basic scientific principles behind ecology, evolution and environmental studies
+• Ability to define the scientific principles behind ecology, geology and environmental studies

 • Skills and techniques necessary to observe and quantify biodiversity and understand the role of adaptation in the diversity of life on Earth

-• Knowledge about the plants and animals that live around us and how they play different roles in the ecosystem
+• Knowledge about the flora and fauna that live around us and how they play different roles in the ecosystem

-• An understanding of their role in the ecosystem and how to live more sustainably
+• An understanding of our role in the ecosystem and how to live more sustainably

 Time Activity Detail